thevillagehacker/Bulk-Ping/README.md

 # Bulk-Ping
-A Bash Script to ping Multiple Targets from a file.
+A Bash Script to ping single and Multiple Targets from file.

 # Usage
 ```sh